Ileo-anal pouch: Pouch surgery is not curative but restorative

-Ileum pouch surgery (Koch and IPAA) are Reconstructive procedures.
+Ileum pouch surgery (Kock and IPAA) are reconstructive procedures.
 Reconstructive procedures do not cure disease.
 Since they are not curative, reconstructive surgeries are not medically necessary, meaning they are elective operations.
 Several words can be used to describe an 'elective surgery' including optional and patient's choice.
 Pouch reconstruction should never be offered as the only option to a person because it is elective and should be a voluntary choice offered alongside other options that are safe for the person's individual circumstances.

 While both ulcerative colitis (UC) and familial adenomatous polyposis (FAP) patients and are sometimes controversially considered cured of problematic symptoms after pouch creation due to the removal of disease activity in the colon and rectum, there are still many complications that can arise.
 While life with a pouch is typically viewed by some people plus some medical professionals as a significant improvement compared to life with an ileostomy, patients living with a pouch may still face daily pains and discomforts including the inability to sleep through the night, a changed diet, severe or frequent gas pain, nutrient deficiencies, and the inability to digest certain foods.

 With regards to ulcerative colitis (UC), the disease is a systemic immune mediated inflammatory disease, also often referred to as an autoimmune condition.
 The main risk UC presents is typically inflammation that causes ulcers in the lining of the colon and rectum.
 This common expression happens in the mucosal layer of the intestine that is only present in the colon and rectum (not the small intestine), which is why the disease was named 'ulcerative colitis'.
 Therefore, ulcerative colitis is considered 'cured' of the problematic disease activity in the colon and rectum only, after both the large intestine and rectum are removed.
 Reasons to remove this mucosal layer include severe discomfort that reduces quality of life, bowel perforation from inflammation, and development of tumors that are cancerous from long-term inflammation.